 The vehicle must have been checked by a qualified officer to ensure that it meets these requirements.
 Self-contained motorhomes have a sticker displayed on the vehicle proving their certification.

 There are no campervan rental companies based within the terminal at Auckland Airport.
-However, most depots are just a short drive away from the airport (2–30 km).
+However, most depots are just a short drive away (2–30 km).

 Many suppliers offer a complimentary shuttle service with your rental; however, the shuttle must be booked in advance.
 For cases in which a shuttle is not provided, there are public buses, shuttles, and taxis available.